rohit-chouhan/pysql/README.md

 ```
 ### Selecting data from Table
 ------------
-For Select data from table, you have to mention the connector object with table name. pass column names in set.
+For Selecting data from the table, you have to mention the connector object with table name. pass column names in set.
 ##### Syntex `For All Data (*)`-
 ```python
 records = pysql.selectAll([db,"table_name"])